Error Handling

 status: 401,

 description: "Server returned error: Insufficient permissions.
 Error type: 202.
 Status code: 401.
-Suggestion: Check if user login status has expired, need to re-login; Check if appCode has permission to access this dataset; Ensure using HTTPS protocol; Check for cross-origin issues (CORS)"
+Suggestion: check if user session has expired, need to re-login; check if appCode has permission to access this dataset; ensure using HTTPS protocol; check for cross-origin issues (CORS)"

 }

-- See 401 status code, identify as authentication issue
+- Sees 401 status code, identifies as an authentication issue

 - appCode permission configuration